 The trucking industry is heavily regulated by The Federal Motor Carrier Safety Administration (FMCSA).
 They outline strict highway safety standards that truck drivers are required to adhere to.
 One FMCSA regulation is called the hours of service regulations, which dictates how long a truck driver can be on the road and when they must take a break.
 This rule can vary based upon whether the vehicle is carrying property or passengers.
 The rules for a property-carrying truck driver are as follows:

 Truckers also must take days off work at regular intervals that are based on how many days a week the employer is open.
 If a trucking company is open seven days a week, a driver is only allowed to work 70 hours in an eight-day period before taking at least 34 consecutive hours off.
 Likewise, if a trucking company is open seven days a week or fewer, then a driver is allowed to work 60 hours in a seven-day period before taking 34 hours off.

+Almost all motor vehicle collisions, including commercial truck accidents, are preventable.
+They occur when one or more parties fail to act in a reasonable manner.
 Oftentimes, accidents are caused by a truck driver’s negligence or violation of FMCSA regulations, such as:

+Identifying the cause of your truck accident can help you understand your legal rights and options.
+You may have grounds to file a lawsuit against the party that caused the crash.
 If a truck accident was fatal and caused the death of a loved one, consider speaking with a Milford wrongful death lawyer from our law firm.